More than 20,000 students have participated in our sports programmes this year, a major new milestone in the growth of our sporting offer at UCL.

 Engagement in sport is one of the six themes of our ambitious Student Life strategy, with a target of 50% of all students (around 26,500) engaging in sport by 2028.
 We’re on course to meet that figure and create one of the most active campuses in the UK.

-There are many ways for students to participate in sport through the students’ union, including:
+There are many ways for students to participate in sport through us, including:

 - Competitive club sport through TeamUCL – more than 75 different sports, competing weekly against universities across the UK.